Everything You Need to Know About Winter Hiking (How to Stay Warm & Cool)

 whiteface mountain hike

 The last piece of gear I’m going to recommend for more extreme hikes, is an ice pick or two.
 Now this is really only for HIGH up peaks, with rock tops, that have had extremely cold weather for awhile.
-Most of the time you will not need this, but just in case, if you are on some High Peaks (above 4,000ft), or any of the 14,000ers out west, you might need an ice pick at times.
+Most of the time you will not need this, but just in case, if you are on some High Peaks (above 4,000ft), or any of the 14,000ers out west, you might want an ice pick.
 Now, I have hiked some of the High Peaks and not needed an ice pick, but again, if they have received a lot of snow or really cold weather for several days in a row, you probably will need one, for grip and removing ice.

 2. Winter Hiking Clothes (How To Dress)